bhupeshpatel1/bookmark-manager/README.md

 User story 2

 As a user,
-So that I can save a website
+So that I can save a website,
 I want to add the address and name of a website to my bookmark manager